10 Gut Health Resolutions for 2019

 Exercise is a tricky topic when it comes to gut healing, so I’ve written an entire blog post about the effects of exercise on gut health and healing here.
 The summarised version of that blog is this; if you are trying to heal your damaged gut, exercise ONLY works if it is not an added stressor.
 This means exercise should make you feel energised, not exhausted afterwards.
 So, if you are working on healing your gut, try moderate exercise - the stuff that will improve gut-function, according to science.

-Moderate exercise can be walking, swimming, pilates and yoga practices that focus more on stretching, breathing and postural control.
+Moderate exercise can be walking, swimming, pilates and yoga (try THESE postures for better digestion) practices that focus more on stretching, breathing and postural control.
 But really the best thing you can do is listen to your body and not overdo it with exercise.

 5. Incorporate stress-management strategies daily